LNshuti/hsas/README.md

   - As a user, I want to reset my password if I have forgotten it.

 #### 3.3.
 Blog Page
-- **Purpose**: Hosts articles, announcements, and other informative content related to the company or product.
 - **Key Features**:
   - Blog posts displayed in reverse chronological order.
   - Pagination or infinite scroll to navigate through older posts.
   - A search bar to filter posts by keywords or topics.

 - **User Stories**:
-  - As a visitor, I want to browse blog articles to learn more about industry insights or product updates.
   - As a visitor, I want to search blog posts based on specific keywords.

 #### 3.4.
 About Page
-- **Purpose**: Provides information about the company, mission, team, and history.
 - **Key Features**:
   - Content sections for the company mission, history, and team member profiles.
   - Images or media to complement the company’s story.

 - **User Stories**:
-  - As a visitor, I want to learn about the company’s mission and values.
   - As a visitor, I want to see profiles of the team members.

 #### 3.5.
 Pricing Page
-- **Purpose**: Displays pricing plans and details for users interested in purchasing services.
 - **Key Features**:
   - Clear breakdown of different pricing tiers (e.g., Basic, Pro, Enterprise).
   - Feature comparison chart for each pricing tier.